neondatabase/website/content/docs/guides/logical-replication-fivetran.md

 4. Select the branch where you want to create the role.
 4. Click **New Role**.
 5. In the role creation dialog, specify a role name.
 6. Click **Create**.

-The role is created and you are provided with the password for the role.
+The role is now created and you are provided with the password for the role, which you can show, copy, or download.

 </TabItem>